Skip to content

 To access this post, you must purchase VIP monthly subscription or log in

-This is a model answer for the Academic Writing Task 1 from an IELTS exam in Egypt that was shared recently.
+This is a model answer for the Academic Writing Task 1 from an IELTS exam in the UK that was shared recently.
 This response is likely to get Band 8 or 8.5 in IELTS.
-You should spend about 20 minutes on this task The chart below shows percentages of attendance for 3 types of music events in 2006 in Australia.
+You should spend about 20 minutes on this task The chart below shows the percentages of Australian men and women of different ages who exercised regularly in 2010.
 Summarise the information by selecting and reporting the main features and make comparisons where relevant.
 Write at least 150 words * Note: this isn’t the actual chart given in the test, it was recreated for the purpose of demonstration.
-Band 8.5 Model Answer The bar chart provides information about the attendance of Classical music, Opera and Popular music events in Australia in 2006.
-It can be clearly seen that Popular music events were most attended by the younger and middle aged… Read More »IELTS Report, topic: Bar chart on attendance for 3 types of music events
+Band 8.5 Model Answer The chart illustrates the proportion of Australian males and females across various age groups who engaged in regular physical activity in 2010.
+In general, younger men were more active than their female counterparts, but this… Read More »IELTS Report, topic: Bar chart describing men and women of different ages who exercised regularly

 To access this post, you must purchase VIP monthly subscription or log in

-IELTS Speaking Test in India (Part 1, Weekday and Weekend Activities)
+IELTS Speaking Test in Canada (Part 1, Books and the Weather)

 • Speaking